bentley-historical-library/UMich_HathiTrust_Pub_Summaries/README.md

 ####Enumeration formats not accounted for
-The following is the only format appearing over 100 times that was not included:
+The following is the only format appearing over 100 times in the full dataset that was not included:

 * ```v.nn no.nn``` -- _could not be cleanly summarized_